sanbec/elemendas-addons/readme.txt

 2. Multiple results
 3. No results found
 4. Only one result
-5. Warning if any text is missing
+5. Highlight the search terms in the title using the text color
-6. Warning if used in an archive other than search results
+6. Highlight the search terms in the title using the background color
-7. Highlight the search terms in the title using the text color
+7. Highlight the search terms in the title with the highlighter
-8. Highlight the search terms in the title using the background color
+8. Highlight the search terms in the title with quotation marks.
-9. Highlight the search terms in the title with the highlighter
+9. Leaves list
-10. Highlight the search terms in the title with quotation marks.
+10. Carousel 3D

 == Changelog ==